vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 ```

-If you compare the above with the original files we extracted these styles from below, you can see that we got rid of a nice chunk of duplication.
+If you compare the above with the original files, you can see that we got rid of a nice chunk of duplication.
 It is also easy to understand and find because I import such extracted files right on top in `all.sass`.
 It’s easy to spot these extractions for people new to the code base.
-In this case I use this files to collect exracted styles that apply to blog posts.
-A similar approach could work duplications across different appearances of sidebars, devices or similar—there should be a common thread though.
+In this case, I use these files to collect extracted styles that apply to blog posts.
+A similar approach could work for duplications across different appearances of sidebars, devices or similar—there should be a common thread though.

 ##### source/stylesheets/_index_posts.sass